-The Corporation has a diverse base of clients operating across a broad cross-section of industries.
-Due to the breadth of its client base, a downturn in the activities of individual customers or in a particular industry is not expected to have a material adverse effect on the Corporation's operations.
-In the last several years, the Corporation concluded strategic alliances with other transport companies in North America, in order to offer its customers a network extending across Canada and the United States.
+The Company has a diverse customer base across a broad cross-section of industries with no single client accounting for more than 5% of consolidated revenue.
+Because of its customer diversity, as well as the wide geographic scope of the Company's service offerings and the range of segments in which it operates, a downturn in the activities of an individual customer or customers in a particular industry would not be expected to have a material adverse impact on operations.
+The Company has forged strategic partnerships with other transport companies in order to extend its service offerings to customers across North America.